-of CSSR Work-Out Agreement npliant Adult:
+Terms of CSSR Work-Out Agreement Noncompliant Adult:

 Please check one of the below boxes:

-I [head of household or spouse/cohead] certify that the noncompliant adult named above no longer resides in the unit.
-[Verification attached.]

-I, the noncompliant adult named above, agree to completehours in the upcoming 12-month lease term.
-These hours include thehours not fulfilled in the most previous lease term, plus the 96 hours for the upcoming lease term.
+- I [head of household or spouse/cohead] certify that the noncompliant adult named above no longer resides in the unit.
+[Verification attached.] - □ I, the noncompliant adult named above, agree to complete hours in the upcoming 12-month lease term.
+These hours include the hours not fulfilled in the most previous lease term, plus the 96 hours for the upcoming lease term.

 Below is a description of means through which I will comply with the CSSR requirement:

 Description of Activity Number of Hours

-1

-2

-3

-4

-5
+1.

+2.

+3.

+4.

+5.

 Total Hours

-SIGNE D AND ATTESTED THIS DATE
+SIGNED AND ATTESTED THIS DATE

-Signat ure: Date:
+Signature: Date:

-Signat Head of Household ure: Date:
+Head of Household

+Signature: Date:

-Signat Noncompliant Adult, if other than Head of Household ure: Date:
+Noncompliant Adult, if other than Head of Household

+Signature: Date:

 SDHC Official